zainmujahid/Udacity---Deep-Learning-NanoDegree/01 - Predicting Bike-Sharing Patterns/Your_first_neural_network/README.md

 * Bike Number – Includes ID number of bike used for the trip
 * Member Type – Indicates whether user was a "registered" member or a "casual" rider

+## Purpose
+The goal of this project was to create a prediction model that took in the above attributes as inputs and predicted the number of bikes hired as an output.